Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Relational Factored MDPs

 \subsection{Parameterizing Actions}

 In our epidemic example, the mayor, representing the government, can impose travel bans on all parts of the town's population.
 We extend the action definition in this subsection to account for groups of objects.
-Having groups, we circumvent enumeration of all possible subsets and model the example action of imposing travel bans on a subset of the population efficiently.
+Having groups, we circumvent enumerating of all possible subsets and model the example action of imposing travel bans on a subset of the population efficiently.

 \begin{definition}[Action PRV] An action PRV $A$ is a Boolean-valued PRV.
-A concrete action is a set of events, in which each grounding of $A$ receives an assignment $a \in \mathcal{R}(A)$. \end{definition}
+A concrete action is a set of events, i.e., each grounding of $A$ receives an assignment $a \in \mathcal{R}(A)$. \end{definition}

 Action PRVs allow for a more general action setting.
+When writing action, we refer to Definition~\ref{def:parameterized_action}.
 In our example, the mayor can restrict multiple persons from travelling at once:

 \begin{example}[Action PRV] The action PRV $Restrict(M)$ models the possible travel bans on the population of the town.
-For a concrete action, the mayor has to specify, possibly using constraints on parfactors, on which persons $Restrict$ should be applied on. \end{example}
+For a concrete action, the mayor has to specify which persons are restricted from travelling.
+When restricting the persons $a$, $b$ and $f$, the mayor specifies $Restrict(M)=true$ with constraint $(M, \{a,b,e\})$ and $Restrict(M) = false$ with constraint $(M, \{c,d,f,g,h\})$. \end{example}

-As actions are now parameterized, we describe the impact of parameterization on the rewards.
+However, when the persons $a$ to $h$ are indistinguishable, it is irrelevant which selection is used for the constraints, only the amounts are relevant.
+We describe the impact of parameterization on the rewards next.